 The Group has adopted certain internal control policies, which cover various operational processes including financial reporting, project progress monitoring and cost control measures.
 The Group has also established a set of risk management policies and measures.
 The Group's risk management process starts with identifying the major risks associated with its business, industry and market in the ordinary course of business.
-The Board and senior management are responsible for identifying and analysing the risk associated with their respective function, preparing and measuring risk mitigation plans and reporting the status of risk management.
+The Board and Senior Management are responsible for identifying and analysing the risk associated with their respective function, preparing and measuring risk mitigation plans and reporting the status of risk management.

-In addition, the Group has adopted and implemented its own disclosure policy for the purpose of providing guidelines in handling confidential information and/or monitoring information disclosure pursuant to applicable laws and regulations in compliance with the GEM Listing Rules and Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) ("SFO").
+In addition, the Group has adopted and implemented its own disclosure policy for the purpose of providing guidelines in handling confidential information and/or monitoring information disclosure pursuant to applicable laws and regulations in compliance with the GEM Listing Rules and SFO.
 The disclosure policy provides the procedures and internal controls for the handling and dissemination of inside information by publication of the announcement on a timely basis for the public to access the latest information of the Group, save for information that falls within the safe harbours as stated in the relevant Ordinance.
 The management of the Group also monitors the implementation of the procedures for dissemination of inside information.

-As at the date of this Annual Report, the Board has conducted a review of the effectiveness of the risk management and internal control system, which covered the financial, operational, compliance and risk management for the year ended 31 December 2019.
-The Board considered that the system of the Group to be adequate and effective for the year ended 31 December 2019.
+As at the date of this Annual Report, the Board has conducted a review of the effectiveness of the risk management and internal control system, which covered the financial, operational, compliance and risk management for the year ended 31 December 2020.
+The Board considered that the system of the Group to be adequate and effective for the year ended 31 December 2020.
 The Company did not have an internal audit function.
-During the year, the Group has engaged SHINGWING Risk Services Limited as an independent internal audit consultant to review the effectiveness of the Group's internal control system and risk management system.
+During the year, the Group has engaged SHINEWING Risk Services Limited as an independent internal audit consultant to review the effectiveness of the Group's internal control system and risk management system.
 The internal audit consultant directly reports to the Audit Committee.
 Going forward, the Directors will work with the internal audit consultant annually to assess and review the effectiveness of the Group's risk management and internal control system.